Yokozuna (wrestler)

-Agatupu Rodney Anoaʻi (October 2, 1966 – October 23, 2000) was an American professional wrestler.
-He was best known for his time with the World Wrestling Federation (WWF), where he wrestled under the ring name Yokozuna, a reference to the highest rank in professional sumo wrestling in Japan.
-He was a two-time world champion.
+Rodney Agatupu Anoaʻi (October 2, 1966 – October 23, 2000) was an American professional wrestler.
+He was best known for his time with the World Wrestling Federation (WWF), where he wrestled under the ring name Yokozuna.
+He was also known for his appearances with New Japan Pro-Wrestling (NJPW) as Great Kokina.

-Although the Yokozuna character was portrayed as a champion sumo wrestler, Anoai never competed as an actual sumotori.
-Though he wrestled as a representative of Japan, in real life he was a Samoan American and was accordingly billed as hailing from Polynesia.
+Anoa'i's character was portrayed as a champion sumo wrestler, with his ring name being a reference to the highest rank in professional sumo wrestling in Japan.
+While Anoaʻi wrestled as a representative of Japan, he was a Samoan American and was billed as hailing from Polynesia.
 However, he was managed by the Japanese character Mr. Fuji (in reality a Japanese American) who would follow Anoaʻi to the ring with a wooden bucket of salt while waving a Japanese flag.

 In the WWF, Anoaʻi was a two-time WWF World Heavyweight Champion and two-time WWF Tag Team Champion (with Owen Hart), as well as the winner of the 1993 Royal Rumble.
 He was the first wrestler of Samoan descent to hold the WWF World Heavyweight Championship, as well as the first Royal Rumble winner who (as a result of a direct stipulation) received a WWF world championship title shot at WrestleMania.
-He defeated WWE Hall of Famers Bret Hart and Hulk Hogan, in consecutive pay-per-view victories in the main event of WrestleMania IX and the 1993 King of the Ring, to win his two WWF World Heavyweight Championships, and also headlined WrestleMania X against Hart.
-He was the third-fastest newcomer (after Brock Lesnar and Sheamus) to win the WWF/E Championship after his debut.
+He defeated WWE Hall of Famers Bret Hart and Hulk Hogan at consecutive pay-per-views in the main events of WrestleMania IX and the 1993 King of the Ring, to win his two WWF Championships, also headlining WrestleMania X against Hart.
+He was the third-fastest newcomer (after Brock Lesnar and Sheamus) to win the WWF Championship after his debut.
 He was posthumously inducted into the WWE Hall of Fame in 2012.

 Professional wrestling career

-Early career (1984–1992)
+Early career (1985–1988)

-Anoai's career in professional wrestling began as he grew up in a family full of wrestlers, the Anoaʻi family.
-His uncles were The Wild Samoans, Afa and Sika, who trained him from an early age in the family business.
-Anoaʻi took on the name of the "Great Kokina" while wrestling overseas in Japan.
-He also spent some time in Mexico, learning the craft and gaining the experience necessary to be a star in the sport.
-He made a one-off appearance for Jim Crockett Promotions on August 12, 1987, facing Ron Simmons at a house show.
-His first major exposure in the United States came in the American Wrestling Association (AWA) as "Kokina Maximus".
-Wrestling as a Samoan superstar, he was managed by Sheik Adnan El Kassey.
-He was billed as the biggest Samoan wrestler ever and given credit for breaking Greg Gagne's leg and ending his career.
+Anoaʻi grew up in a family of wrestlers, the Anoaʻi family; his uncles, the Wild Samoans (Afa Anoaʻi and Sika Anoaʻi) trained him from an early age.
+He debuted in 1985.
+He spent the early years of his career performing for promotions such as International World Class Championship Wrestling, Texas All-Star Wrestling, the Universal Wrestling Federation, the Continental Wrestling Association, and the Continental Wrestling Federation under a variety of ring names, including "Giant Kokina", "Great Kokina", "Kokina", and "Kokina the Samoan".
+In December 1988, he wrestled for the Catch Wrestling Association (CWA) in Germany, unsuccessfully challenging Otto Wanz for the CWA World Heavyweight Championship.